-A ‘lovely welcome’ of home-made cream scones awaits arriving guests at this ‘excellent’ B&B, in a rural setting next to an oak wood.
+A ‘lovely welcome’ of home-made cream scones awaits arriving guests at this ‘excellent’ B&B, a relaxed, rural spot next to a thick oak wood.
 It is run by Jane Haigh, an artist.
-Country-cosy rooms in converted stables have their own entrance; inside are calming hues, mellow wood, bathrobes and daily baked treats.
-‘Magnificent’ breakfasts in the conservatory include fresh fruit salad, Aga-cooked porridge and pancakes, and a wide range of hot dishes, using eggs from Jane’s hens; a continental hamper, with warm pastries, can be delivered to the room.
+Country-cosy rooms in the converted stables and cart shed have their own entrance; inside are calming hues, mellow wood, bathrobes and daily baked treats.
+‘Magnificent’ breakfasts in the conservatory include fresh fruit salad, local honey, Aga-cooked Scotch pancakes, and eggs from the house’s hens; a continental hamper, with warm pastries, can be delivered to the room.
 Borrow wellies and the family dogs for walks.
 A small flock of Southdown sheep, horses and a cat complete the menagerie.
 Guests may bring their own horse – there are 2 stables, a menage and paddock.
 The hostess readily provides advice on local restaurants and even a lift into Lincoln, nearby.
 Stabling is provided.

 4. All on ground floor in converted outbuildings.

 conservatory, in-room TV (Freeview), ½-acre grounds, 2 stables, manège, paddock for guests’ horses.

 per room B&B single £79–£110, double £90–£160.
 1-night bookings refused weekends, high season.